Boussau/boussau.github.io/tutorials/COME_tutorials/8_RevBayesTutorial/index.md

 Q := fnGTR(er,pi)
 ```

-{% subsection Exercise 3 %}
+{% subsection Exercise 1 %}

 -   Implement the GTR model and run an analysis.

 -   Explore the resulting tree.
 Does it look like the RaxML tree?
+Are there differences?

 -   Using Tracer, evaluate parameter convergence.
 Do we have enough samples to evaluate the posterior distribution of all parameters?